Island golf is the best kind of golf to play in the winter.

 Weather plays as big of a part as the courses in my latest Deegan's Dozen: A collection of 12 of the best island getaways in winter.
 We're in search of islands that are in their peak season when temperatures are at their highest.

-For example, clearly Kiawah Island, S.C., ranks among America's best golf islands, but the wintertime isn't the best season to go due to unreliable winter warmth.
+For example, clearly Kiawah Island and Hilton Head Island, both off the coast of South Carolina, rank among America's best golf islands, but the wintertime isn't the best season to go due to unreliable winter warmth.
 Kiawah's Golf or Gourmet package offers major value for the Ocean Course, where you can stay and play for about half of what a round alone costs in the peak season.

 Here's a look at my favorite islands for a warm-weather golf getaway: